Biden looks for first 2020 victory in South Carolina primary

-COLUMBIA, S.C.
-(AP) — The Democrats’ 2020 nominating fight turned to South Carolina on Saturday for the first-in-the-South primary, with Joe Biden confident that his popularity with black voters will seal him a victory and help blunt some of front-runner Bernie Sanders’ momentum.

-The primary stands as the first marker on a critical four-day stretch that will help determine whether the party rallies behind Sanders or embraces a longer and uglier slog that could carry on until the national convention.
+As the political world awaited South Carolina results, Bloomberg announced plans to deliver a three-minute prime-time address on Sunday night on two television networks.
+The campaign hasn’t said how much the New York businessman is paying for the air time, which is unprecedented in recent decades.

+James Carville, a veteran Democratic strategist, said it was likely too late for either Biden or Bloomberg to emerge as their party’s nominee through traditional methods.

-“Only two things are going to happen: either Bernie or brokered,” said James Carville, a veteran Democratic strategist.
+“Only two things are going to happen: either Bernie or brokered,” Carville said.

 Carville is uncomfortable with a Sanders nomination but fears that a brokered convention — in which party bosses or delegates in floor fights and negotiations decide the nominee after no candidate amasses enough delegates in the primary — would inflict serious damage on the party, as well.
 “It’s just hard for me to see beyond the two options,” he said.

-Sanders will spend the lead-up to Super Tuesday campaigning in the home states of two major Democratic rivals, betting he can score a double knockout blow — or at least limit the size of their victories.
+Sanders was spending the lead-up to Super Tuesday campaigning in the home states of two major Democratic rivals, betting he can score a double knockout blow — or at least limit the size of their victories.

+In a power play, Sanders hosted a midday rally Saturday in downtown Boston, campaigning in the heart of liberal ally Elizabeth Warren’s political turf.
+Addressing a crowd of thousands on the Boston Common, Sanders said his success in the Democratic primary means “the establishment is getting very nervous” — but stopped short of predicting victory in South Carolina.

 Senior adviser Jeff Weaver said Sanders is aggressively hunting for delegates, noting that their campaign’s experience during the 2016 primary against Hillary Clinton taught them that any candidate who finishes Super Tuesday with a significant delegate advantage will be difficult to catch.